Q. How do I get an Alarm Permit Application Form?

 Many licensed alarm companies are listed in the phone book.
 We recommend that alarm buyers get at least two bids for the work, ask for references, and make sure there is training provided to everyone who will use the alarm.
-False alarms waste Police resources.
-After one (1) false alarm, you will be billed for the Police response.
+False alarms deplete police resources.
+After one (1) false alarm in a fiscal year, you will be billed for the police response.

 Q. What is the cost of having a burglar alarm in San Carlos?

-Q. Why do two (2) officers respond to alarm calls?
+Q. Why do two (2) law enforcement officers respond to alarm calls?